sinedied/ngx-foldable/README.md

 ## How to test on your browser

-The dual-screen emulation feature requires Microsoft Edge or Google Chrome canary versions for now, with experimental flags to enable.
+The dual-screen emulation feature requires latest Microsoft Edge or Google Chrome versions, with experimental flags to enable.

 Follow [the instructions here](https://devblogs.microsoft.com/surface-duo/build-and-test-dual-screen-web-apps/?WT.mc_id=javascript-9776-yolasors#build-and-test-on-the-desktop) to setup your browser for dual-screen emulation.

-## Status

-This is currently an experimental project aiming to explore how existing web apps could be adapted to build responsive UIs on dual-screen devices, with as little changes as possible on the code.

 ## Library usage